Antigua and Barbuda: Government

 The legislative power of Antigua and Barbuda is vested in Parliament, which is composed of the Monarch, the Senate, and the House of Representatives.
 The Senate is composed of seventeen members, who are appointed by the Governor-General.
 Ten of the members are appointed on the advice of the Prime Minister, these members being known as government senators.
 An eleventh government senator is also appointed on the advice of the Prime Minister, who must be an inhabitant of Barbuda.
 Four of the members are appointed on the advice of the Leader of the Opposition, these senators being known as opposition senators.
 One of the members is appointed on the advice of the Barbuda Council, and an independent senator is appointed under the discretion of the Governor-General himself.
 The House of Representatives is currently composed of seventeen elected members, as well as the Speaker of the House, who is elected by the members of the House itself.
 The Attorney General, while currently an elected member of Parliament, Steadroy Benjamin, may also be appointed to the House of Representatives as an ex officio member.
 The Attorney-General also attends sittings of the Senate.
 Any bill except money bills may be introduced in either chamber: money bills may only be introduced in the House.
 Parliament may not amend the Barbuda Local Government Act without the consent of the Barbuda Council.

 The judiciary of Antigua and Barbuda is composed of the magistrates' courts, the Supreme Court including the High Court and the Court of Appeal, and the Judicial Committee of the Privy Council, the country's final court.
 Antiguan and Barbudan voters rejected a proposal to make the Caribbean Court of Justice the final court in 2018.
 Antigua and Barbuda is composed of three magistrates' courts districts, and is part of the Eastern Caribbean Supreme Court system.
-The acting chief justice of the Supreme Court is Mario Michel, serving since 5 May 2024.
+The acting chief justice of the Supreme Court is Margaret Price Findlay.

 Since the 1990s, the two major parties in Antigua have been the centre-right (formerly left-wing) Antigua and Barbuda Labour Party, and the left-wing social democratic United Progressive Party.
 The Labour Party and its predecessors have traditionally been the dominant party on the national level since the 1946 general elections, with brief pauses during the Progressive Labour Movement government (predecessor of the UPP) from 1971 to 1976, and the United Progressive Party government from 2004 until 2014.
 On Barbuda, dominant party is traditionally the Barbuda People's Movement, being the only political grouping in the Barbuda Council since 2021.